MicrosoftDocs/power-automate-docs/articles/sap-integration/FAQs.md

 - [Legacy System Migration Workbench (LSMW)](https://help.sap.com/doc/saphelp_nw73ehp1/7.31.19/en-US/4d/afeb6ad8f66d57e10000000a42189e/content.htm?no_cache=true) – Power Automate can create a file that can be dropped on the SAP application server and processed within transaction LSMW.
 - [Custom Function Module](https://help.sap.com/doc/saphelp_nw75/7.5.5/en-US/c8/19764143b111d1896f0000e8322d00/content.htm?no_cache=true) – a custom remote-enabled function module can be created in SAP and called by a Power Automate cloud flow.

-### Will the Power Platform affect the performance of our SAP system?
+### Will Power Platform affect the performance of our SAP system?

 The SAP ERP connector runs on SAP's API layer, which typically has better system performance than running the same activity in the SAP GUI.
 As more users transition off the SAP GUI and to an external user interface like Power Apps, CPU consumption on the SAP servers drops significantly.